derekgreene11/derekrgreene.com/README.md

 ## Description

-Wesbite exists as a static page and heavily utilizes JavaScript to render dynamic content.
-Bootstrap is used for style and UI design.
+Wesbite is built as a series of static pages.
+It heavily utilizes JavaScript to render dynamic content and Bootstrap is used for style and UI design.

 ## Usage